krzysztofj1234567890/computer-science-basics-tutorials/snowflake/snowflake.md

 * Permanent: 'CREATE TABLE'. default, normal type wuth time travel and fail-safe
 * Transient: 'CREATE TANSIENT TABLE'.
 No fail-safe
 * Temporary: 'CREATE TEMPORARY TABLE'.
 No fail-safe.
 Exists only in current session i.e. other users or sessions do not see it.
+* Dynamic: 'CREATE DYNAMIC TABLE': Continously materlizes the results of the query you provide.

 ## Zero-copy cloning